Contents

 {

-public string Serialize(T data) { /* Convert object to XML string */ }
+public string Serialize(GameData data) { /* Convert object to XML string */ }

-public T Deserialize(string data) { /* Convert XML string to object */ }
+public GameData Deserialize(string rawData) { /* Convert XML string to object */ }

 }